 - Co-operate with the local authority in reviewing the provision that is available locally and developing the local offer

-- Use their best endeavours to make sure that a child with SEND gets the support they need – this means doing everything they can to meet children and young people’s SEND
+- Try their best to make sure that a child with SEND gets the support they need – this means doing everything they can to meet children and young people’s SEND

-- Ensure that children and young people with SEND engage in the activities of the school alongside pupils who do not have SEND
+- Make sure that children and young people with SEND engage in the activities of the school alongside pupils who don't have SEND

 - Inform parents when they are making special educational provision for a child

-- Ensure that arrangements are in place in schools to support pupils at school with medical conditions
+- Make sure that the school has arrangements in place to support pupils at school with medical conditions

 - Have a clear approach to identifying and responding to SEND

 - Record accurately and keep up to date the provision made for pupils with SEND

 - Make sure that their school has a qualified teacher designated as special educational needs co-ordinator (SENCO)

 - Determine their approach to using their resources to support the progress of pupils with SEND

 - On their websites about the implementation of the board’s policy for pupils with SEND (the SEN information report)